tallforasmurf/CHIP8IDE/readme.md

 There is a small numeric field in the lower right of the Memory window.
 This is the "instructions per tick" counter.
 CHIP8IDE controls how many CHIP-8 instructions can execute in one "tick" (one-sixtieth of a second).
 Set this value to 10 for now.

 Click the RUN! button.
 The program begins to execute.
 Its output is on the display window and it also makes beeping noises.
-(Move the Display window so you can see it, if it is covered up.)
+(If the Display window is covered  up, move it so you can see it.)

 Click STOP to stop the program.
-Whenever you stop the machine, the instruction pointed to by the PC is highlighted in memory, and the matching source statement is highlighted in the Edit window.
+Whenever you stop the machine, the instruction pointed to by the PC is highlighted in memory, and the source statement for that instruction is highlighted in the Edit window.
 Start and stop the program several times.
 Note the changes in the contents of the machine registers each time.

 This program spends quite a bit of time in a subroutine.
 When CHIP-8 executes a `CALL` instruction, the `PC` value is pushed on the Call Stack.
 That shows where control will return when a `RET` is executed.
 Depending on where you stop this program, you may see a return address on the Call Stack display.

 Start the program running and change the value in the inst/tick field.
 The more instructions you let it execute, the faster it seems to go.
 Slow it down to 1/tick.
 (Our patient is getting worse!)
-Somewhere around 10 to 15 is roughly the speed of the original VIP.
+Somewhere around 10 to 15 is roughly the speed of the original microcomputer kit.

-### Single-step and Breakpoints
+### Single-step and breakpoints

 Stop the program and then repeatedly click the STEP button.
 Each click executes just one CHIP-8 instruction.
 Note the register values changing, and how the current line in the Edit window follows along.
 This is one way to understand a strange program: step through its logic one instruction at a time.

 In the edit window, find the `RET` instruction just above `LBL0256:` and click on it.
 Set a breakpoint by keying *control-b* (*command-b* on Mac).
 Click on another line and you see that this line now has a violet color, indicating it is a breakpoint.

 Click RUN.
 The program stops immediately, and now the status line reads "Breakpoint on 00EE at 0254".
 Click RUN several times.
 Each time the program begins to run until it once again hits the breakpoint you set.
 Note how the registers and the Call Stack display change.
-You can tell this subroutine is called from two locations, sometimes from #224 and sometimes #21A.
+You can tell this subroutine is called from two locations, because sometimes the value on the Call Stack is `#224` and sometimes `#21A`.

 You can set as many breakpoints as you like.
 However, all breakpoints are cleared when click the LOAD button in the Edit window (because it reassembles the program).

 There is one more thing to know about single step execution but it will be covered in the next topic.

-## <a name='DP'></a>The Display and Keypad
+## <a name='DP'></a>Display and keypad

 Open again open the source program `draw_the_key.asm` and click LOAD and RUN.
 This tiny program reads the next keypad key and displays that character, from `0` to `F`, on the screen.

 Click on the different keypad keys.
 The program displays the key value.
-Take note of the key layout, how the keys for `A` to `F` are wrapped around the decimal numbers.
+This is a good time to learn the key layout, how the keys for `A` to `F` are wrapped around the decimal numbers.

-There are two ways to enter keypad clicks.
-You can click the keys with the mouse, or you can use keyboard keys from your computer.
+There are two ways to enter keypad clicks while a program is running.
+You can click the keys with the mouse, or you can use the keyboard of your computer.
 In the lower right of the display window is a pop-up menu.
 Each entry on the menu is a list of 16 keystrokes.
 These key*board* keys are mapped to the key*pad* keys of the display window.
 The default reads `1234qewradsfzxcv`.
 When it is selected, it maps the CHIP-8 keypad keys, from left to right and top to bottom, onto the keyboard keys:

     1 2 3 4
      q w e r
       a s d f
        z x c v

 In order for this to work, the Display window must have the "focus".
-Click on the edge of the window.
+Click on the edge of the Display window.
 Then type on those keyboard letters.
 The matching keypad keys should operate and the program should display the matching keypad letters.

 There are two other lists of keys in the pop-up menu.
 Or you can select Enter New Map from the menu, and then enter a list of 16 keys of your choice.

-### Single step and the Keypad
+### Single step and the keypad

 Click STOP to halt the program (`draw_the_key.asm`) that is running.
 The next instruction is at #203, `LD V5, K`.
 This instruction tells the machine to wait until a key is pressed, then load its number into register `V5`, then wait until the key is released before going to the next instruction.